itsSanalog/sanalog.net/sanastro/src/content/reviews/music/maggot.md

 # Album Score

 25 minutes makes *Maggot* a short album.
 But with an insane batting lineup of hard-hitters one after another, it demands your attention the entire duration.
 It is jam-packed with talent—musical, lyrical, and vocal.
 Lea Jaffe's presence is strong, effecting an emotional response just as powerful.
 Speaking on behalf of millions of its listeners, *Maggot* melts its message into humour, maintaining a healthy ratio across the seven tracks.
 Sure some parts are rough in nature, but reproving the lack of polish is like faulting sashimi for being raw.
+With a decent album cover, this thrilling album gets an overall score of 69 from me—nice nice.

 <p class="point"><span class="point title">Cohesion</span><span class="point number">S</span><span class="point title">Completeness</span><span class="point number">A</span><span class="point title">Art</span><span class="point number">3</span></p>